Matters muddle as sit-in goes on in Quetta

 Meanwhile, Federal Information Minister Shibli Faraz Thursday said the prime minister will visit Quetta to condole with the bereaved families.

-Speaking to media, he said negotiations were underway with the protestors to end the sit-ins, adding whatever transpired in the Machh incident was beyond words.
+Speaking to media, he said negotiations were underway with the protestors to end the sit-ins, adding whatever transpired in the Mach incident was beyond words.

 These incidents have taken place in the past as well and the perpetrators behind must meet their due fate, he said adding, that some elements were always trying to create complications.